jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This was a total shock to Charles.
 It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king, isn't the king.
 There was no rule to reference, no justification to use.
 The ruling philosophy is the Matrix, and the Matrix is supposed to keep everyone in line.
 But all of a sudden some people were waking up, and calling the Matrix a lie.
 A noble lie perhaps, but still a lie.

 Charles couldn't make any sense of it.
 He was devoted to his father, his faith, and his conscience.
 Being a king was his responsibility, and he thus must defend his country and its holy rulebook.
-So at his trial Charles (on purpose) said nothing.
-When the judges convicted Charles anyway, the convicted king was astounded.
+So at his trial Charles only asked by what rule was he being tried?
+When the judges said "the people" and convicted Charles anyway, the king was astounded.
 His next chance to talk sense into these misguided mademen would be at his own chopping block.

 ![Whitehall](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
 Charles walked through here to a scaffold and his chopping block.
 On the ceiling is a painting commissioned by his father which shows James being taken to heaven by angels.
 Charles was raised his entire life to be a divine king.
 Could you see outside the divine rights of nobles if you were him?_